mperezcarrasco/AnomalyALeRCE/README.md

  ┣ 📜 run_container.sh: script to run the Anomaly Detector Docker image (up container) ┣ 📜 Dockerfile: Docker image definition
  ┣ 📜 requirements.txt: python dependencies
+ ┣ 📜 main.py: code for running the models
  ┗ 📜 README.md: what you are currently reading
  ```